Chhindwara

 • Tamia: Tamia Hills are around 45 km from Chhindwara.
 The steep hills, dense forests, and big winding ghats have all combined to make Tamia a beauty spot and a tourist place.
 A PWD rest house is picturesquely situated on a steep hill commanding an extensive view of the deep forests and mountainous ranges of Satpura notably Mahadeo and Chaura Pahad in the background.
 The view from the rest house is noted for its constantly shifting natural scenery which is inspiring to visitors.
 The government postal bungalow in Tamia is a pleasant place as it is in hilly range at 3,765 feet (1,148 m) height above Mean Sea Level surrounded by dense forest.
 The sunrise and sunset scenes give a breath taking experience to the visitors.
 About 1.5 km from this bungalow there is a cave where in the holy 'Shivling' (the deity of Lord Shiva) of 'Chota Mahadev' exists.
 Just beside the cave is a small water fall.
 Both of these provide a feast to the eyes of the visitors.

-• Gotmar Mela of Pandhurna: 98 km from Chhindwara, in the headquarters of Pandhurna tahsil, a unique fair (mela in Hindi) by name 'Gotmar Mela' is celebrated every year on the second day to 'Bhadrapad' New Moon day on the banks of the river Jam.
-A long tree is erected in the middle of the river with a flag at its very top.
-The residents of the villages Savargaon and Pandhurna gather on either bank and start pelting stones ('got') at the persons of the opposite village who try to cross into the mid of the river and remove the flag on top of the tree trunk.
-The village whose resident succeeds in removing the flag is considered victorious.
-The whole activity happens amidst the chanting of the sacred name of 'Maa' Durgaji.
-Several people have been wounded in this celebration and the district administration made elaborate arrangements for the smooth conduct of this rare fair.
-People have been left dead or injured, so the festival has now been banned.Administration is now fail to stop the activity.[14]
+• Gotmar Mela of Pandhurna: Gotmar literally means stone throwing ('got' = stone and 'mar' = beat).
+"Gotmar Mela" was celebrated every year on the second day of Bhadrapad, which is New Moon day, on the banks of the Jam River.
+A long tree was erected in the middle of the river with a flag at its very top.
+The residents of the villages of Savargaon and Pandhurna gathered on either bank of the river, and started pelting stones at the persons of the opposite village who tried to cross into the middle of the river and remove the flag on top of the tree trunk.
+The village whose resident succeeds in removing the flag would be considered victorious.
+The whole activity happened amidst the chanting of the sacred name of "Chandi Mata Ki Jay."
+People were often left either dead or injured, so the festival was banned in 2009 and 2011, after failed attempts in 2001 and 2002 to get the villagers to use rubber balls instead of stones.[28]

-• The Tribal Museum started in Chhindwara on 20 April 1954 and acquired 'State Museum' status in 1975.
+• Shri Badal Bhoi State Tribal Museum Chhindwara: The Tribal Museum started in Chhindwara on 20 April 1954 and acquired 'State Museum' status in 1975.
 On 8 September 1997 the Tribal Museum's name was changed to "Shri Badal Bhoi State Tribal Museum".
 This museum is maintained by a Museum In-charge Officer with the help of artists and peons.
 It comprises 14 rooms, 3 galleries and two open galleries.
 It depicts the tribal cultures of 45 (approx.) tribal communities living in Madhya Pradesh and Chhattisgarh states.
 It is the oldest and the biggest tribal museum in Madhya Pradesh.
 It is a treasure house, storing antique and rare collections of items related to the tribal living in the district.
 One can find items related to the houses, clothes, ornaments, arms, agriculture tools, art, music, dance, celebrations, the deities worshiped by them, religious activities, herbal collections, and so on.
 The museum throws light on the rich traditions and ancient cultures of the tribal communities.
 It has depicted the family living styles of the ground and Baiga, the principal tribes living in the district.
 Also it has shown how the Agria tribes mould iron and shows Patalkots Deha agricultural systems.
 These exhibits attract the tourists.
 The museum is a one-stop collection-cum-information centre on the tribes of this district.

-• Shashti Mata Mandir is located at Kapurda, almost 45 km north of Chhindwara.
+• Shrashti Mata Mandir is located at Kapurda, almost 45 km north of Chhindwara.
 This temple is very old and famous for its cultural influence on the region.
 It attracts a number of tourists almost every day, but Tuesday is considered to be the best day for worship.
 It is believed that if Shrashti Mata is invoked with faith, she dispels disease.
 Some visitors come for the mundan ceremony (the first hair cutting ceremony) of their children and offer their crop of hair at the altar of goddess.
 Among other visitors, married couples come to invoke the blessings of the goddess for a happy married life.
 This temple was built by late B.L.
 Shrivastava in 1939.
 At present the temple management is taken care of by his sons L.L.
 Shrivastava and S.S.
 Shrivastava and well supported by all villagers but specially Mishra family has huge impact on that and managed all events, functions with them.
 The temple can be reached by local buses or taxis from Chhindwara.

-• Waterfalls of Kukdi-khapa and Lilahi (Dahnora): The picturesque location of Kukdi Khapa waterfall is found along the Chhindwara to Nagpur narrow gauge railway line, between the stations of Umaranala and Ramakona.
-The waterfall is situated in the panoramic 'Sillevani' mountain range.
-The height of this fall is approximately 60 feet (18 m).
+• Kukadi Khapa Waterfall : The picturesque location of Kukdi Khapa waterfall is found along the Chhindwara to Nagpur narrow gauge railway line, between the stations of Umaranala and Ramakona.
+The waterfall is situated in the panoramic Sillevani mountain range.
+The height of this fall is approximately 60 feet.
 The location is more beautiful and picturesque immediately after a spell of good rains.
 While travelling in the train along the narrow gauge railway toward Nagpur one can see this beautiful picnic spot.
-The Lilahi [DHANORA]waterfall is located in the downstream of the District's second biggest river, 'Kanhan'.
-This fall is situated on the route from Mohkhed to Pandhurna via Devgarh.
-It is close to the 'Narayan Ghat,' near dhanora village on the Kanhaan river.
-The lovely sight of the waterfall surrounded by mountain rocks and colorful nature is indeed a feast to the visitor.
-The waterfall will have a sufficient flow of water from July to January.

-• Anhoni village is near Mahuljhir Police Station and at a distance of 2 miles (3.2 km) from the village Jhirpa on Chhindwara-Piparia road.
+• Anhoni sulphur springs: Anhoni village is near Mahuljhir Police Station and at a distance of 2 miles (3.2 km) from the village Jhirpa on Chhindwara-Piparia road.
 A hill stream with hot and boiling sulphur springs flows near the village.
 These springs, at a further distance, assume the form of a nullah (short stream).
 The water is believed to be beneficial for skin diseases and for certain impurities of the blood.

 • Neelkanthi: Some ruins of a temple can be seen by the side of Siphna stream which flows at some distance of Neelkanthi, a village which is 14 miles (23 km) south-east of Chhindwara town.
 The entrance gate to the main temple is said to date back between 7th and 10th century.
 It is believed that at one time an area of 264 x 132 sq ft (12.3 m2) inside the gate was surrounded by a rampart.
 The stone slabs of the gate are fastened together with iron hooks.
 An illegible inscription can be found on one of the stone pillars of the temple.
 There is a reference to Raja Krishna III of Rashtrakut kingdom.
 The design of the gate is in Bahmanic style.

-• Hinglag Mata Mandir, at Ambada (Mohan Colliery, Muari road) almost 40 km (by the Parasia road) south of Chhindwara is one of the notable temples in Chhindwara.
+• Hinglaj Mata Mandir, at Ambada (Mohan Colliery, Muari road) almost 40 km (by the Parasia road) south of Chhindwara is one of the notable temples in Chhindwara.
 It attracts a number of tourists almost every day, but Tuesday and Saturday are considered to be the best days for worship.

 • Ram Mandir, a Hindu temple dedicated to Lord Ram, located at the heart of the city, is considered the oldest temple of the city.
 It was constructed with the old beam and bracket system.
 In front of Ram mandir there is Badi Mata Mandir, dedicated to goddess Durga.